narenmanoharan/gpt-code-assistant/README.md

     src="https://raw.githubusercontent.com/wolfia-app/gpt-code-search/main/public/logo.png"
   />
   <p>
-    <b>gpt-code-search</b> is an AI-powered tool enabling you to search your codebase with natural language.
-It utilizes GPT-4 to retrieve, search and answer queries about your code, boosting productivity and code understanding.
+    <b>gpt-code-search</b> is a tool enabling you to search your codebase with natural language.
+It utilizes OpenAI's function calling to retrieve, search and answer queries about your code, boosting productivity and code understanding.
   </p>
 </div>